zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   2.5 GHz Intel Xeon E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors
 -   Higher computing specifications matching higher network performance
 -   Ideal for:
-    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication services
+    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication information
-    -   High performance databases and large memory databases
+    -   High-performance databases and large memory databases
     -   Data analysis and mining, and distributed memory cache
     -   Hadoop, Spark, and other enterprise-level applications with large memory requirements